 Reserve Requirement (3%)

 California law requires districts to maintain a Reserve for Economic Uncertainty of at least 3% of expenditures.
-RCSD's reserve is at exactly 3.01%, the effective legal minimum.
+At the 2025-26 Second Interim, RCSD's total reserve is 3.51%, above the 3% legal minimum and projected to rise to 5.81% by 2027-28.

 Restricted vs. Unrestricted